Yoandris Salinas

 Yoandris Salinas (born September 20, 1985) is a Cuban professional boxer from Ciego de Ávila best known to medal repeatedly at flyweight in international amateur tournaments.

 Amateur

-Salinas sensationally lost in 2005 to 16-year-old Rosniel Iglesias but beat Andry Laffita 2006 and 2007 at the National championships and therefore represented Cuba at the 2006 Central American and Caribbean Games where he lost the final (6:5) to Dominican Juan Carlos Payano.
+Salinas sensationally lost in 2005 to 16-year-old Roniel Iglesias but beat Andry Laffita 2006 and 2007 at the national championships and therefore represented Cuba at the 2006 Central American and Caribbean Games where he lost the final (6:5) to Dominican Juan Carlos Payano.

-In 2006 he won a tournament called "Cuban Olympics" by edging out (smaller) junior flyweight superstar Zou Shiming in the final.
+In 2006 he won a tournament called "Cuban Olympics" by edging out (smaller) junior flyweight superstar Zou Shiming from China in the final.

 At the Pan American Games 2007 he lost due to head injury to eventual winner McWilliams Arroyo.

 In 2008 he tried the bantamweight division at the national championships but lost early to Osieres Hernández.

 In this division he now has Olympic silver medalist Yankiel León in front of him.

 Professional

 He turned professional in 2009 at junior-featherweight.
 He won 20 of his first 21 contests, the only blemish on his record being a draw against Nehomar Cermeno in Panama City in October 2011.
 He faced Scott Quigg for the WBA super-bantamweight championship in Manchester on 28 September 2013.
 The fight resulted in a draw.